NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 The [qualification tool](https://pypi.org/project/spark-rapids-user-tools/) is launched on a Dataproc cluster that has applications that have already run.
 The tool will output the applications recommended for acceleration along with estimated speed-up and cost saving metrics.
-Additionally, it will provide information on how to launch a GPU- accelerated cluster to take advantage of the speed-up and cost savings.
+Additionally, it will provide information on how to launch a GPU-accelerated cluster to take advantage of the speed-up and cost savings.

 Usage: `spark_rapids_dataproc qualification --cluster <cluster-name> --region <region>`